khinds10/USBCArcade/README.md

 # Build

 Build black painted shelving to contain the arcade against the wall.

 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build1.jpg "build1")

-Against the wall, build shelving with red t-moulding edging with black paint, power saw and router with the t-moulding bit.
+Drill holes in the main board that will sit like a square on top of the main desk that contains the buttons.

 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build2.jpg "build2")

-Drill holes in the main board that will sit like a square on top of the main desk that contains the buttons.
+I created underneath the main desk a slide out panel with drawer brackets to hold the keyboard and mouse to slide out to use.

 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build3.jpg "build3")

 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build4.jpg "build4")

-I created underneath the main desk a slide out panel with drawer brackets to hold the keyboard and mouse to slide out to use.
+The TV is mounted to the wall and surrounded by a wooden frame with a arcade marquee box at the top.
+Measure the TV box frame to just larger than the TV, to enclose it nicely and make it look built in.

 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build5.jpg "build5")
 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build6.jpg "build6")
 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build7.jpg "build7")
 ![build](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/build/build8.jpg "build8")

-The TV is mounted to the wall and surrounded by a wooden frame with a arcade marquee box at the top.
-Measure the TV box frame to just larger than the TV, to enclose it nicely and make it look built in.

 # Buttons